|

 Listen to your wife.
 "Go play with Allan's trains!"

 Track foreman, Jersey, likes to supervise construction on the Kudzu & Tenn.
 He is always there to lend a helping paw.
+More of my cats that help out on the railroad are towards the bottom of this page.

 The layout that COVID-19 built.